From Size to Suspension to Conversion Kits, The Features of Bike Trailers that Really Matter

 4. Type of Seat

-If you are hauling two kids, the strength of the seat is essential to prevent them from sliding into one another.
+If you’re hauling two kids, the strength of the seat is essential to prevent them from sliding into one another.

-Hammock-Style Seats: Found on lower-end trailers, the seat is created using simple nylon straps to support a non-padded nylon fabric seat.
+Hammock-Style Seats: Found on lower-end trailers, the seat is created by stretching a thick piece of fabric between the sides of the trailer.
+The seat is sometimes supported by nylon straps.
 The straps loosen with time, causing two kids to be squished together.
 Hammock-style seats are more problematic for double riders versus single.

 Bench-style Seats: Found on high-end trailers, the seat is a padded bench that prevents sagging.
 These supportive seats are more comfortable overall and also provide more leg room for riders.